techwriterjoe/introduction-airtable-api/README.md

 ###Authentication
 For authentication, Airtable recommends using the API key as a header.
 Headers are part of HTTP protocol and a typical HTTP request usually contains several.
 Headers are not typically displayed with the HTML.
 As displayed (Fig 4), enter the __"Authorization"__ as the header name and __"Bearer keyV6E7OIK5SJudPy"__ as the header value, replacing with the appropriate text.

+Return to Hurl.it and lauch the request.

+##Reading the Response